Mounting and accessing physical disks from WSL2 using wsl –mount

 wsl --manage <nombre-distro> --resize 512GB

-If everything goes well, you'll see messages from e2fsck and resize2fs indicating that the operation was completed.
+If everything goes well, you will see messages from e2fsck and resize2fs indicating that the operation was completed.

 Step-by-step manual enlargement

-If you prefer the classic method, this is the summarized flow that works very well when You don't have wsl –manage:
+If you prefer the classic method, here's a simplified flow that works very well when you don't have wsl –manage :

 diskpart